sourcegraph/handbook/content/engineering/incidents/on_call.md

 ## Resources

 Note: Most of our internally hosted services (\*.sgdev.org) use SSO with your Sourcegraph Google account.
-We also have a document storing [shared] passwords for external services.
+External services are stored in 1Password.

 - [Playbook](playbooks/index.md)
 - [Opsgenie](https://app.opsgenie.com/alert) - Paging account